bitnulleins/bitnulleins/README.md

 I'm a Data-Scientist in Business and Research.

-* 🇩🇪 Living in Hamburg, Germany.
+* ⚓️ Living in Hamburg, Northern Germany.
 * 🛫 Working as Data-Scientist at Hamburg Airport.
 * 🎓 Study M.Sc.
 Data Science at Hamburg University of Applied Science.